Oatstar/PlanetBastionPrivacyPolicy/index.md

 - On deleting your data of the game, just uninstall the game.
 - For deleting data collected by Google for payment and Google Play info, refer to Google ToS and Privacy Policy
 - For deleting data collected by Ad Mediation (Ironsource), refer to their information on how to do it: https://developers.is.com/ironsource-mobile/air/ironsource-mobile-privacy-policy/#step-6
+Dislaimer: Only necessary data is collected for presenting ads.
+By default the game ops the user out of personalized ads.
+If the player wants personalized ads, they deliberatelly need to access the Data collection menu and click "Accept".

 This policy is effective as of 2025-02-17